Isthmus Montessori Academy Public

 At this time, IMA is still tuition-based and accepts Wisconsin Shares for all families who qualify.

-Children in the 4K through 9th grade programs are able to apply for enrollment at the IMAP portion of our community, which is publically funded.
+Children in the 4K through 9th grade programs are able to apply for enrollment at the IMAP portion of our community, which is publicly funded.

 IMA and IMAP share facilities and are a cohesive learning community.